boykoc/Digital-Service-Standard/README.md

 * show that your team is large enough to handle the scope of work
 * transfer knowledge and skills to others
 * continue to improve the service after it’s gone live
+* involve the team that will maintain the service early on in the project

 ## 2 — Understand users and their needs